Our Egyptian Odyssey Tour departs May 20, 2027.

 Additional cost starts from USD 390 per person in double (includes 1 additional night accommodation, additional arrival transfer with meet and assist, Full day tour in Alexandria)

-After breakfast, your private Egyptologist and driver will pick you up for a journey back in time!
+After breakfast, your private Egyptologist and driver will pick you up for a journey back in time.

 Return to your hotel.

-Today is about adventure beyond Luxor!
+Today is all about adventure beyond Luxor!

-Return to Luxor for overnight.
+Return to Luxor for an overnight stay.

 (Optional: Sunrise Hot Air Balloon Ride - Students fly over the Valley of the Kings and the Nile at sunrise — it's magical and a great group photo moment)

-After breakfast, transfer to your Nile Cruise ship — your floating hotel for the next few days!
+After breakfast, transfer to your Nile Cruise ship — your floating hotel for the next few days.
 Enjoy lunch on board, then head out to explore Karnak Temple, an enormous complex that took over 2,000 years to build.
-Walk among the towering columns of the Hypostyle Hall — it's like stepping into another world.
+Walk among the towering columns of the Hypostyle Hall — it’s like stepping into another world.

-After breakfast, cross the Nile to the West Bank — the land of the dead!
+After breakfast, cross the Nile to the West Bank — the Land of the Dead.

 Enter the Valley of the Kings, where Egypt’s pharaohs were buried with treasures for their afterlife.
 Explore several royal tombs carved deep into the rock.

-Visit the mighty Ramesseum, temple of Ramses II, and the stunning Temple of Queen Hatshepsut, Egypt's first female pharaoh.
+Visit the mighty Ramesseum, the temple of Ramses II, and the stunning Temple of Queen Hatshepsut, Egypt’s first female pharaoh.
 Stop at the massive Colossi of Memnon before returning to your cruise for lunch.

 In the afternoon, sail to Edfu.
 Dinner and overnight on board.